 I am interested in how we communicate ‘yes’ and ‘no’.
-I have received a three-year grant from the Japan Society for the Promotion of Science to research jearse and dow in America and the origins of ‘yes’ and ‘no’ in human language.
-Read about yes and no here.
-To read about jearse and dow, click here.
+I have received a three-year grant from the Japan Society for the Promotion of Science to research jess and dow in America and the origins of ‘yes’ and ‘no’ in human language.

-My study ‘Emphatic yes and no in Eastern English: jearse and dow’ appears in Southern English Varieties: Then and Now, ed. by Laura Wright, Berlin and Boston: de Gruyter Mouton, published 2018.
+My study ‘Emphatic yes and no in Eastern English: jearse and dow’ appears in Southern English Varieties: Then and Now, ed. by Laura Wright, Berlin and Boston: de Gruyter Mouton, 2018.